 - Bad breath or taste

 - Tooth decay below the gum line

 Gum Recession Treatment

 In case of mild gum recession, nonradical measures can be taken such as a deep cleaning or scaling.
-For more severe cases, a surgical treatment is the only way.
+For more severe cases, surgical treatment is the only way.

 Plaque and debris are usual teeth companions that create the so-called “pockets” between the teeth and gum.
 In normal cases, this situation doesn’t cause any harm, but if the gum disease has already started, your gums may become swollen and red.
-Deep cleaning is less invasive procedure than gum surgery.
+Deep cleaning is a less invasive procedure than gum surgery.
 It helps remove the places of bacteria accumulation and prevent further damage.
 During the deep cleaning or scaling, our specialists will remove debris and plaque from your teeth.
 Then, the exposed roots areas and gaps will be smoothed to prevent bacteria growth.